 -- SQL Server SELECT Statement Syntax SELECT [Column Names] FROM Source

-- Columns: It allows us to choose the number of columns from the tables.
+- Columns: It allows us to select the number of columns from the Sql tables.
 It may be One or more.

 - Source: One or more tables present in the Database.
 JOINS are used to join multiple tables.

 SQL Select All Columns Example